 Connected to the anti-Islam sentiment is a sense of paranoia in the group, one that is reinforced by the sharing of debunked news stories and far-right wing commentary from sites like Rebel Media or Infowars.
 The members of the group, like their counterparts worldwide, are distrustful of mainstream news and often stray into extreme conspiratorial territory.

 An example of this came when four hunters went missing in northern Alberta in late April.
 Though the incident has been explained as an accident, Welling implied that jihadis may have killed them and there must be "terrorist training camps" in northern Alberta.
 On May 21, Welling posted that he had conducted "undercover intel" of a north-east Calgary mosque where he believed (with no evidence) that jihadis were being trained—when staking out the mosque he claimed he saw crates being brought in at 4:30 AM that he asserts must have been full of guns and ammunitions.
 (He doesn't provide any evidence for his allegation.)
 In speaking to VICE about this, Welling claimed that the group, himself included, are "actively checking into" 16 mosques across Canada through the use of stakeouts.

 "These mosques, from what we've gathered, from our intel, these mosques are fronts for training groups, for terrorist training groups," he said.
 "We will continue to watch these mosques and monitor these situations."

-Welling, said that the group considers these mosques to be the greatest threat to Canada both in the existential and physical sense and made the alarming suggestion that the group is ready to take "direct action" if it decides the government isn't "protecting the lives of Canadians."
+Welling, while referencing the Ottawa shooter and the Toronto 18, said that the group considers these mosques to be the greatest threat to Canada both in the existential and physical sense and made the alarming suggestion that the group is ready to take "direct action" if it decides the government isn't "protecting the lives of Canadians."

 Perry suggests the group is capable of more.